SMACK LAB banner

 Our Toolkit

-Our research program is powered by a multidisciplinary approach that bridges field ecology with high-throughput molecular discovery.
+Our research program is powered by a multidisciplinary approach that bridges field biology with high-throughput molecular discovery.

 Multi-Omics